 If you’d rather not pay an annual fee for this credit card, the no-fee version has a 19.99% interest rate on all purchases and cash advances.
 There’s no minimum individual or family income to qualify for this credit card, but you do need to be a permanent resident of Canada.
 There’s also no balance transfer option on this credit card.

 The Home Trust Secured Annual Fee Visa Card

-There’s also a version of the card with an annual fee of $59 and a lower interest rate of 14.9% on all purchases and cash advances.
+There’s also a low interest version of the credit card with an annual fee of $59 and an APR of 14.9% on all purchases and cash advances.
 Just like the credit card above, there’s no minimum individual or family income to qualify, but you need to be a permanent resident of Canada.
 Just like the no-fee version, you can’t transfer a balance from a higher interest credit card onto this credit card.

 |Home Trusted Secured Visa Card||Home Trusted Secured Annual Fee Visa Card|